January 2024 – April 2027

 2 pilots

-Bio-composites, incorporating natural fibers, with hemp and flax being the most prevalent, present a promising solution to reduce this dependence.
+Bio-composites, incorporating natural fibres, with hemp and flax being the most prevalent, present a promising solution to reduce this dependence.
 Hemp cultivation is widespread across Europe, yielding over 150,000 tons annually.
 Similarly, flax production is significant, with 80% of the required flax in Europe sourced locally.
-By leveraging natural fibers, the reliance on imported materials can be substantially diminished, thereby bolstering the autonomy of the European composites industry.
+By leveraging natural fibres, the reliance on imported materials can be substantially diminished, thereby bolstering the autonomy of the European composites industry.

 BioStruct overview

-The BioStruct project, a European initiative, is dedicated to developing manufacturing processes for bio-based fiber-reinforced composite parts in structural applications.
+The BioStruct project, a European initiative, is dedicated to developing manufacturing processes for bio-based fibre-reinforced composite parts in structural applications.
 With a budget of 8 million euros over three years, the project brings together 10 partners.
 In addition to end users, the consortium includes partners from automation, machine building, measurement technology, material manufacturing, and simulation software to comprehensively cover all aspects of development.
 The consortium has been carefully selected to cover all key components necessary to demonstrate high-precision manufacturing of biocomposite parts.

 BioStruct objectives

-To address the current challenges associated with using biocomposites in structural components and broaden the scope of applications for bio-composites, the project has outlined specific objectives and corresponding actions.
+To address the current challenges associated with using bio-composites in structural components and broaden the scope of applications for bio-composites, the project has outlined specific objectives and corresponding actions.

 Creating Material Models to Capture Natural Variability

-Integrating Nano-Structured, Bio-Based Sensors for Load Monitoring
+Integrating Nano-Structured Bio-Based Sensors for Load Monitoring

 Outcomes